-The Windows operating system settings in this section generally improve overall system performance when DAW software is used with Apollo.
-These settings are unrelated to Apollo performance when used without DAW software (for example, as a live input effects processor with Console).
+The Windows operating system settings in this section generally improve overall system performance when DAW software is used with UAD-2 devices.
+These settings are unrelated to UAD-2 hardware performance when used without DAW software (for example, as a live input effects processor with Console).

 Note: The overall performance of a Windows computer system varies due to its system components (such as the processor, memory, chipset, motherboard, etc).
 Therefore the recommendations in this section are more likely to impact the performance of slower systems more than faster systems.

 - General Windows Optimizations

 System sleep is compatible with UAD-2 Thunderbolt devices, however, disabling sleep when using DAW software is generally recommended.
 Disabling system sleep is required if using a UAD-2 FireWire device.
 To disable computer system sleep:

 1. Go to: Control Panel > Hardware and Sound > Power Options.
 The Power Options window opens.

 b.
 Click the Change plan settings link for the High performance option.
 The Edit Plan Settings window opens.

 3. In the Edit Plan Settings window:

 a.
 Select Never from the Turn off the display drop menu(s).

 b.
 Select Never from the Put the computer to sleep drop menu(s).